cjungmann/schemafw/userguide/BuildingTheFramework.md

    You can also build libfcgi from [source](https://github.com/FastCGI-Archives/FastCGI.com/blob/master/original_snapshot/fcgi-2.4.1-SNAP-0910052249.tar.gz?raw=true).
    In that case, you will definitely need `ldconfig`.

+7. Install (Gnumeric)[www.gnumeric.org] for importing data from spreadsheets.
+   Technically, one could skip this step, but only if there is no chance of needing to import data.
+See (Importing Data)[ImportingData.md] for more information.

 ## Download, Build, and Install SchemaFW

 This is a work in progress.
 At the time of this writing (2016-07-13), the C++ code